terencemiralves/Fuzzer/README.md

 python3 src/main.py --mode binary --binary ./target/string_bug/ch14 --config config/bin_ch14_conf.yml --verbose
 ```

+## Environment variables

+Set `COLOR=1` in the `.env` file to enable colored terminal output.
+Any other value will disable colors.

 ## Config files

 Config files are in the `config/` directory.
 You can create your own config file based on the examples provided.